 LOST AND FOUND - Clothing and other items left at school are placed in the lost and found bin.
 Items not claimed will be donated to the poor at the end of each trimester.
-It is the family's responsibility to check the bin before the end of each trimester.
-Notification as to when Lost and Found will be cleaned out will be sent out at least one week prior to the actual date.
+It is the family's responsibility to check the lost and found bin.